MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/extend/publishing-extensions.md

 ### Publishing to a file share ###
 To restrict access of your extension to your organization or to a limited group of people, you can use an SMB file share as an extension feed.
 In this case, the file share and folder permissions will be applied for allowing access to the feed.

-## Preparing to publish your extension ##
+## Preparing to publish your extension to the Windows Admin Center feed ##
 Here's a list of things you should prepare if you are planning on publishing to the Windows Admin Center extension feed.
-You may want to consider some of these even if you are publishing to your own feed or a file share.
+These are not required if you are publishing to your own feed or a file share.

 ### Extension development policies and guidelines ###
 [TODO]

 ### Submit an extension review request to Microsoft ###
-Since the Windows Admin Center extensions platform is still in preview, we want to work closely with extension developers to help on development issues and help make sure you are delivering a quality product and experience to users.
+Since the Windows Admin Center extensions platform is still in preview, we’d like to work closely with you to help resolve development issues, and make sure you are able to deliver a quality product and experience to your users.

-Before releasing the initial version of your extension, we recommend that you submit an extension review request to Microsoft at least one month before release to ensure we have sufficient time to review and for you to make any changes to your extension if necessary.
+Before releasing the initial version of your extension, we recommend that you submit an extension review request to Microsoft at least a month before release to ensure we have sufficient time to review and for you to make any changes to your extension if necessary.
 You will also need to submit a request for releasing updates to your extension.
 While depending on the scope of change, the turnaround time for update reviews should generally be shorter.

 Once the extension review is complete and your extension is approved, we will publish your extension to the Windows Admin Center feed.